 The HBCOC is an affiliated resource of the Institute of Clinical and Translational Sciences and the Siteman Cancer Center at Washington University School of Medicine with an additional component at the George Warren Brown School of Social Work at Washington University in St. Louis.

-- Epidemiology and Spatial Statistics: Assistance with study design, instrument development, data collection, entry and management, access to and merging of large databases, power calculations, geocoding and spatial statistics.
+- Epidemiology and Spatial Statistics: Assistance with study design, instrument development, data collection, entry and management, access to and merging of large databases, geocoding and spatial statistics.
 The analytical capabilities of the Core’s GIS software are complemented by the presentation capability of printing large-scale maps and posters allowing for visualization at almost any level of detail.

 - Health Education: Design, implement and evaluate school- and community-based programs and curricula.
 This includes qualitative research planning, development of assessment tools for measuring health-related knowledge, attitudes, beliefs and behaviors, training in implementation of health education methods, and development of medical school curricula.